Blog

 The introduction of Eagle Rare 12 at a similar age-statement to Eagle Rare 10 means that the existing distillate will likely be shared between the two iterations, which in turn means the release of Eagle Rare 12 comes at the expense of Eagle Rare 10 availability.
 So a new more premium core offering has the potential to increase the scarcity of its younger mainstream sibling.
 Not exactly a desirable outcome for bourbon fans.
 With Weller 18, the impact will be less noticeable on a core/mainstream level, but the pinch may be felt towards the more premium end of Weller’s spectrum with wheat distillate reserves being diluted across a greater number of products.

-In any case, the announcements of Eagle Rare 12 and Weller 18 are exciting, and we’re looking forward to seeing if they juice is worth the squeeze and whether or not these bottles do end up becoming two of the best whiskey releases of 2025!
+In any case, the announcements of Eagle Rare 12 and Weller 18 are exciting, and we’re looking forward to seeing if the juice is worth the squeeze and whether or not these bottles do end up becoming two of the best whiskey releases of 2025!
 Are you looking forward to these releases?
 Let us know your thoughts in the comments!

 It’s not always about the classics… quite often new, exciting and innovative whiskeys see meteoric rises in popularity, which in turn impacts their availability and inevitably their price.
 The hype train can often lead to an explosive gain in a bottle’s popularity, and when this happens - you will have hoped to have already secured your bottle before it becomes unattainable, such is the nature of the beast.